 - ½ teaspoon lemon juice

-- 1 tablespoon your choice of plain dairy-free milk alternative
+- 1 tablespoon plain dairy-free milk beverage (of choice)

 - Combine the water and milk alternative and microwave until tepid, about 100ºF.

 - Add the sugar and yeast, and let sit for a minute.

 - After the yeast becomes frothy, add the dairy-free margarine, egg, zest, salt, cinnamon, and nutmeg, and mix well.

 - Slowly mix in the flour.
 When possible, begin to knead the bread with your hands, continuing to knead until it is smooth.